 All remaining financial liabilities are classified as other financial liabilities.
 Such financial liabilities are initially recognised at fair value plus any directly attributable transaction costs.
-Included under other liabilities are accounts payable.
-Other liabilities are considered short-term payables with no stated interest and the carrying value of these financial liabilities approximates fair value at the reporting date.
+Included under other liabilities are accounts payable and lease liabilities.
+Other liabilities (except lease liabilities, refer to Note 2K) are considered short-term payables with no stated interest and the carrying value of these financial liabilities approximates fair value at the reporting date.